-In addition, we find that, under ambiguity, the result of Ehrlich and Becker [8] is valid under observable self-insurance but may fail under unobservable self-insurance.
+In addition, we find that, under ambiguity, the result of Ehrlich and Becker [8] is valid under observable self-insurance.
 Under unobservability, the substitution depends on the ambiguity preferences.
 These results are summarized in the following proposition (proof in Appendix A):

-Proposition 3 Under ambiguity, when self-insurance is observable, self-insurance and insurance are always substitutes, while, when self-insurance is unobservable, the link between self-insurance and insurance depends on the decision maker's ambiguity preferences :
+Proposition 3 Under ambiguity, when self-insurance is observable, self-insurance and insurance are always substitutes, while, when self-insurance is unobservable, the link between self-insurance and insurance depends on the decision maker's ambiguity preferences: